Derek Carr has 'complete faith' Raiders will give extension before training camp

 Both McKenzie and Carr have acknowledged contract talks would start after the draft, and both sides anticipate a deal being consummated before the start of training camp.

-But it was NFL media that reported the "frustration" on Carr's end.
-And it was intriguing that Carr, who opines on Twitter about everything from the NBA playoffs to Scripture to new teammates, was quiet on the matter, even though his brother David works for NFL Network.
+NFL media that reported the "frustration" on Carr's end.
+It was intriguing that Carr, who opines on Twitter about everything from the NBA playoffs to scripture to new teammates, was quiet on the matter, even though his brother David works for NFL Network.

-Rather, in the wake of the report, Carr simply typed about the start of OTAs, which got underway Monday at the team facility.
+Rather, in the wake of the report, Derek Carr simply typed about the start of OTAs, which got underway Monday at the team facility.

 Only a couple more days of phase 2 then OTA's!!
 Can't wait to throw that helmet on again and compete!#ComeBackBetterThanEver #RaiderNation